Discussions during a planning meeting for new water infrastructure in Ga-Moela, South Africa (Photo: Moritz Hofstetter via Flickr, CC BY-NC 2.0)

 Getting this set up is no easy task, and becoming accredited to the funds so that entities can access finance directly without going through an intermediary is a huge challenge in many countries.

-This London Climate Action Week event on Friday, 1 July will bring together a panel of experts from entities that have managed the Enhanced Direct Access approach, capitalising on the lessons they've learned and what they wished they knew at the start.
+This London Climate Action Week event brought together a panel of experts from entities that have managed the Enhanced Direct Access approach, capitalising on the lessons they've learned and what they wished they knew at the start.

-They will discuss challenges and how to overcome barriers to access – highlighting their lessons in planning for EDA, getting accredited to the funds, and project development and implementation.
+They discussed challenges and how to overcome barriers to access – highlighting their lessons in planning for EDA, getting accredited to the funds, and project development and implementation.

 About the speakers

-- Craig Cole, Department of Environment, Antigua and Barbuda (TBC)
+- Michai Robertson, policy officer, Department of Environment, Ministry of Health, Wellness and the Environment, Antigua and Barbuda

 IIED events newsletter